mtkennerly/ludusavi/README.md

 ### Roots
 Roots are folders that Ludusavi can check for additional game data.
 When you first run Ludusavi, it will try to find some common roots on your system, but you may end up without any configured.
-You can click `add root` to configure as many as you need, along with the root's type:
+These are listed on the "other" screen, where you can use the plus button in the roots section to configure as many as you need, along with the root's type:

 * For a Steam root, this should be the folder containing the `steamapps` and `userdata` subdirectories.
 Here are some common/standard locations: